A 30-day plan you wrote yourself.

 If a section runs short, the time is given back to Q&A. The only thing this workshop will not do is run over and steal your evening.

-Why this room, why this format, and how to get the most out of two hours.
-Plus a quick read of who is in the room so the demos hit closer to home.
+How the next two hours work.
+Plus a quick read of who is actually in the room, so the demos can hit closer to home for you specifically.

-What changed in the last twelve months.
-Where AI gives a small NZ business an honest edge against a larger competitor, and where it absolutely does not.
+What genuinely changed in the last twelve months.
+Where AI gives a small NZ business an honest edge against a larger competitor, and the places it absolutely does not.

 Three tools that look similar and behave very differently.
 What each one is built for, what they cost, and which one belongs in which part of your week.